 The following are the sample API requests/responses for a typical Hyperscale Compliance job execution workflow.
-The APIs can be accessed using a swagger-based API client by accessing the URL https://<hyperscale-compliance-host-address>/hyperscale-compliance.
+The APIs can be accessed using a swagger based API client by accessing url https://<hyperscalecompliance-host-address>/hyperscale-compliance.

 (i) APIs must be called only in the below order.